post-hum/Scala/README.md

 ```

 A helper script is in contrib/tor/scala-over-tor.sh.
 It assumes Tor is installed
-already, and runs Tor and scala with the right configuration.
+already, and runs Tor and Scala with the right configuration.

 ### Using Tor on Tails